samresume/Preprocessed-SWANSF/README.md

 <img src="files.png" width="500">

 ### Setup
 Ensure you have `pickle` and `numpy` packages installed in your environment.
-Use the Python code below to load the data into a numpy array:
+Use the Python code below to load the data into an array:

 ```python
 import pickle